Who's who on The Consumer Council Board.

 Sheila was, previous to this appointment, the Chief Executive of Carrickfergus Borough Council until the reform of local government and the amalgamation of the council area into Mid and East Antrim DC on 1 April 2015.

-She has held appointment on the board of Northern Ireland Co-operation Overseas (NICO) (DETI/Invest Northern Ireland), Board of Directors of the Northern Ireland Community Relations Council, and to the Heritage Lottery Fund (Northern Ireland Committee).
+She holds appointments on the board of Northern Ireland Co-operation Overseas (NICO), (DfE/Invest Northern Ireland), the board of the Northern Ireland Community Relations Council, the National Lottery Heritage Fund (Northern Ireland Committee) and the board of Cooperation Ireland.

 Mick McAteer (Deputy Chairperson)